-Hypoglycaemia can occur for a variety of reasons, and is usually the result of excessive insulin in the body.
-This causes too much glucose from the bloodstream into the cells, taking away the critical source of energy that the body and the brain need to function.
+Hypoglycaemia can occur for a variety of reasons and is usually the result of excessive insulin in the body.
+This causes low glucose levels in the blood stream, taking away the critical source of energy that the body and brain need to function.

 Some of the main factors that can lead to hypoglycaemia are:

 - Low carbohydrate meals or overestimation of meal carb content

 "Now I wear an insulin pump all the time and have almost forgotten what hypos are."

 MILD AND SEVERE HYPOGLYCAEMIA